physicsturtle/physicsturtle_old/math/calculus-III/Unit5/lessonG.md

 unit: unit5
 ---

+- Definition of laplacian
+- Meaning of laplacian
+- analyzing functions with the laplacian

 The Laplacian looks like fancy second derivative operator, but what parallels can we draw between it and the second derivative from single variable calculus?